software-mansion-labs/expo-brownfield-target/README.md

 #### `build-ios`

-Builds the iOS framework, packages it as an XCFramework and places it in the artifacts directory (`artifacts/`) along with the `hermes.xcframework` copied from Pods
+Builds the iOS framework, packages it as an XCFramework and places it in the artifacts directory (`artifacts/`) along with the `hermes.xcframework` copied from Pods.

 ```
 npx expo-brownfield-target build-ios [options]